Nan Z. Da

 Works in Progress

-• Literary-critical memoir: “The Chinese Tragedy of King Lear” Forthcoming from Princeton University Press.
+• Generalist literary criticism: “The Chinese Tragedy of King Lear” Forthcoming from Princeton University Press, June 2025

 • Academic monograph, “On Disambiguation: Literary Criticism and the Chinese Diaspora.”

-• Academic monograph tentatively titled “Literary Studies, Data Science, and the Future of Prejudice.”
+• Academic monograph, “Literary Studies, Data Science, and the Future of Prejudice.”

 Forthcoming Talks